 It’s better for you. s we’ve said before, fear and intimidation will get you results in the short term.
 However, longer term the results will suffer as employee satisfaction and retention rates go down.
 As the team leader, you are ultimately responsible for the product your team puts out.
 Ensuring that your employees are giving you their best efforts only helps you.

-More Articles About Leadership
+More Tips About Effective Leadership

 - 10 Ways to Improve Team Management Skills and Boost Performance